-It was the spring of 2017 when I first heard about Medium.
-I had become aware of someone named Benjamin Hardy, a graduate student in philosophy who was also a young married father of three foster children living in South Carolina.
+It was the spring of 2017 when I first heard about Medium in its latest iteration.
+Back in 2009 I had signed up for the earlier version and had even submitted some articles.
+But in 2017 I had become aware of someone named Benjamin Hardy, a graduate student in philosophy who was also a young married father of three foster children living in South Carolina.
 I was intrigued by him and his perspective on life and wanted to know more.
 When there were whispers about driving traffic using Medium I was all ears.

 You should know that I’m a marketer first and a writer second.
 It was odd to me that Hardy was writing on a platform that wasn’t his own.
 How would he build a following, and a list, and an income stream?
 Obviously, I didn’t get it.

 For several months I read his articles, all on personal development and was pleased one day when I scrolled to the bottom of the article I was reading and saw that he had now included a call to action.
 He sent me to an optin where I could download a report called “How to Achieve Your Peak State.”
 Of course, this was an irresistible title so I opted in.
 What I received was a seventeen page report, well written and presented as a checklist for getting your morning routine in order.

 There was nothing extraordinary about the bullet points he included, but what he shared within each point was out of this world.
 Interesting, insightful, and meant to take the reader to a higher plane of thought.
 This “plane” is based on esoteric cosmology, where a plane is conceived as a subtle state, level, or region of reality.
 Benjamin, now Dr. Hardy, is a philosopher so it seemed apropos.
 I internalized his ideas and added many of them to my own morning routine with excellent and measurable results.
 At that point I went from being a regular reader to becoming a raving fan.